-WWE ‘SummerSlam’ Results & Review: Roman Reigns Vs. Brock Lesnar For The WWE Universal Championship
+WWE ‘SummerSlam’ Results: Roman Reigns Vs. Brock Lesnar For The WWE Universal Championship

 — WWE SummerSlam (@SummerSlam) August 20, 2018

-Overall, this WWE championship match was a solid one.
+Overall, this WWE championship match was solid.
 While many fans would have loved to of seen a cash-in, it will be interesting to see Roman Reigns as the face of the company and as the new WWE Universal Champion.
 Besides, many fans and analysts feel that it will be entertaining to anticipate Braun Strowman cashing in the contract at future WWE pay-per-views and events.
-It was also pleasant to watch the SummerSlam main event without a bunch of negative chants from the crowd, so overall, the WWE did a great job booking the Brock Lesnar and Roman Reigns championship match.
+Overall, fans feel the WWE did a great job booking the Brock Lesnar and Roman Reigns championship match.